biobricks/blast-level/README.md

 # Concatenate the to_append database with the existing database
 makeblastdb -dbtype nucl -title 'newdb' -in '/path/to/existing/db /tmp/to_append' -input_type blastdb -out /path/to/concatenated/db
 ```

+# Operating system support

+This module will currently not work on windows since it depends on unix domain sockets and the `nc` utility.

 # Copyright and license